 Team Awareness (Updated Slide Decks)

-[NOTE.
+[NOTE 1.
 We STRONGLY recommend contacting us for an initial free consultation before downloading these slides.
-Click here to access original 2002 manuals.]
+Click here to access the original 2002 manuals.]

-[NOTE.
-Team Awareness is actually a family of programs and includes offshoots for wellbeing champions, healthy leadership, promotion of Employee Assistance, and a consultation approach.
+[NOTE 2.
+Team Awareness is actually a family of programs and includes offshoots for resilience, health consciousness, wellbeing champions, healthy leadership, promotion of Employee Assistance, and a consultation approach.
 Watch this video to learn more.]

 - Promoting social health

 - Improving knowledge and attitudes toward alcohol- and drug-related protective factors in the workplace (such as company policy or Employee Assistance Programs)